M-EGA/Vatpac-Australia-Extended-Rebirth/README.md

 # Vatpac-Australia-Extended-Rebirth
 Updated Versions of Australia Extended.
-Has many Quality of life plugins such as, runway numbers, condensed maps, updated airrac, route finder and more.
+Has many Quality of life plugins such as, runway numbers, condensed maps, updated airac, route finder and more.

+# Disclaimer

+This Profile is not endorsed by VATPAC or VATSIM.
+This is a third party and is not an offical replacement to the offical Australia profile.
+This is a QOL addon that follows the current AIRAC cycle and updates by itself.

 # How to download
 1. Download the Zip found on the [latest version](https://github.com/M-EGA/Vatpac-Australia-Extended-Rebirth/releases/tag/AustraliaExtended) page.